iokarkan/blogfolio/_posts/2023-04-07-stable-diffusion-control.md

 where the parentheses and the number act as modifiers to gauge the contribution of that part of the prompt in the final image (in some implementations).

-Currently, AI models may fumble such abstract directions, so it should be safer to just specify:
+Currently, AI models may fumble such abstract directives, so it should be safer to just specify:

 > (darth vader:1.2)